gaodengwei/Funnel-Transport/README.md

 ======================II.
 Code Introductions:=================================

-The reviewer always confuses the basic concept of the union of finite-horizon reachable sets and the inFinite-Horizon reachable set(invariant set).
 The main code of reference <Korda, M. (2020).
 Computing controlled invariant sets from data using convex optimization.
 SIAM Journal on Control and Optimization, 58(5), 2871-2899.> and the main code of reference <V. Magron(2019).
 Semidefinite approximations of reachable sets for discrete-time polynomial systems.
 SIAM Journal on Control and Optimization, 57(4).> are provided here.
 Funnel approximation by using FT method and SOS-based method are also provided here applying for examples "Pendulum Swing Up"(FT is faster) and "ROA approximation"(SOS is faster).

 1. A moment matrix computation for inner approximation/outer approximation/approximation for a Semi-algebraic Sets constraint(a unit square).
 This is the code in the second time response.
 We have shown the different moment matrix approximations only in state-space X. It is simple and mature.